 How to Ride Tiana's Bayou Adventure at Disneyland

 Tiana’s Bayou Adventure, the Splash Mountain replacement, opened November 15, 2024.
-There are currently two ways to experience the ride: a virtual queue and via Lightning Lane Multi Pass.
+There are currently three ways to experience the ride: a standby queue, a single rider queue, and via Lightning Lane Multi Pass.
 In this post, we break down these options and discuss your best options for getting on the ride.

 Note: Photo from Disney World, post about Disneyland

-You can check out the Thrill Data page for the ride, but here are our bottom lines.
+You can check out the Thrill Data page for the ride if you’d like to see recent wait time trends.

 Basics and Background on the Tiana’s Debut at Disneyland